OldFresco/loan-summary-api/README.md

-# Express & ES6 API Boilerplate
+# Loan Summary API Proof of Conecept built on top of Express & ES6 API Boilerplate

 ## Features